ValueAct pays $11 mln to settle U.S. stock purchase probe

-The department sued ValueAct in April after it learned that the activist investment fund purchased more than $2.5 billion of shares in Baker Hughes Inc and Halliburton Co, after the companies announced they would merge, without reporting the purchases to U.S. antitrust authorities.
+The department sued ValueAct in April after it learned that the activist investment fund purchased more than $2.5 billion of shares in Baker Hughes and Halliburton, after the companies announced they would merge, without reporting the purchases to U.S. antitrust authorities.

 The Justice Department said the $11 million fine was a record for failing to report a stock purchase.
 The highest previous fine was $5.67 million, the department said.